 A Bill to make provision about the skills and knowledge required of a person driving a taxi or private hire vehicle (TPHV) and related responsibilities of TPHV company operators and service providers; to require operators of TPHV companies and service providers to hold specified types and levels of insurance; to make provision about the tax liability of TPHV companies and service providers; and for connected purposes.

-This bill would set out the skills and knowledge that taxi and private hire vehicle drivers must have.
-It would place duties on the operators of these vehicles and the platforms that provide the service, require specified types and levels of insurance, and address the tax liabilities of these businesses.
-The overall aim is to improve safety and accountability in the taxi and private hire sector.
+This bill would raise the standards for taxi and private hire drivers by setting out the skills and knowledge they must have.
+It would also place new duties on the operators of taxi/private-hire vehicle (TPHV) companies and on service providers, require certain insurance for these businesses, and address how they are taxed.
+The overall aim is to improve safety and accountability across the taxi and private hire sector.

 Generated 21 February 2026